- Large parts of Sweden are flat or only slightly hilly, but towards the Norwegian border there are mountain ranges rising to more than 2,000 metres.

 - The kingdom includes more than 200,000 islands and almost 100,000 lakes.

-- The country borders onto the Baltic Sea, Norway, Finland, and its west coast forms the Kattegat, a sea area considered difficult to navigate.
+- The country borders the Baltic Sea, Norway, Finland, and its west coast forms the Kattegat, a sea area considered difficult to navigate.

 - In terms of pure land area, Sweden is the fourth largest country in the EU, but only about 10 million people live on its 440,000 square kilometres.